Recharge Gaming League (RGL) is currently a North American (NA) and European (EU) only league.

-Poor sportsmanship through spamming binds, abusive chat, offensive nicknames, avatar pictures, purposefully dragging out games, etc... is not allowed
+Showing poor sportsmanship through spamming binds, abusive chat, offensive nicknames, avatar pictures, purposefully dragging out games, etc... is not allowed.

 Read more about what spirit means in our Mission Statement.

-The game is 7v7 with a class limit of 1, primarily played on payload and koth maps.
+The Prolander format is a 7v7 match with a class limit of 1.
+Prolander is primarily played on payload and king of the hill maps.

-Though RGL does have the config to attempt to stop this, tf2 does not fully stop this.
-Meaning it’s still technically possible to spawn two of the same class.
+Though RGL does have the config to attempt to prevent this, TF2 does not fully stop this from happening.
+It is still technically possible to spawn two of the same class.

-Make sure when you switch classes you are communicating with your team so no one else takes that class as well.
+Make sure when you switch classes you are communicating with your team so that no one else chooses that class as well.

 The standard whitelist is used if teams do not go through the optional pick/ban process.
-You can view the whitelist @ whitelist.tf/rgl.
+You can view the whitelist at whitelist.tf/rgl.

 Season 3 - Standard Whitelist